 Formation of fossil fuels

 Fossil fuels are formed by a process of partial decomposition of organic matter.
 It is a transformation process of millions of years due to the pressure and temperature that several layers of sediment exert on organic matter.

 Importance of fossil fuels

 Fossil fuels have a high calorific value that makes them a very important source of useful energy to generate thermal energy.

 Consequences of the use of fossil fuels

-Today, the use of fossil fuels is an important problem of sustainability, both for environmental and economic reasons (the planet's resources are limited and will one day be exhausted).
+Today, the use of fossil fuels is an important sustainability problem, both for environmental and economic reasons (the planet's resources are limited and will one day be exhausted).

 Types of fossil fuels

 This fossil fuel, once refined, gives a large number of products used as a source of energy, especially in the automotive and thermal engines.
 These products include gasoline, diesel, fuel, etc. They can also be used as raw material for the petrochemical industry.